 Alternatively, your relative could organise services privately themselves – for example, by employing a home carer through a ‘domiciliary’ or home care agency.
 The council should have a list, and your national social-care regulator will inspect them and produce a publicly available report.

 Ask if alternative schemes – such as Homeshare schemes, where a tenant lives in your relative's home in return for giving them agreed support – are available locally.

-If a person over 65 is having any difficulties with personal care tasks due to illness or physical or mental disability, encourage them to put in a claim for Attendance Allowance, worth either £55.10 or £82.30 per week (2016-17).
-This is a non-means tested, non-taxable benefit which can entitle them to other benefits too.
+If a person over 65 is having any difficulties with personal care tasks due to illness, or physical or mental disability, encourage them to put in a claim for Attendance Allowance, worth either £55.10 or £82.30 a week (2016-17).
+This is a non-means-tested, non-taxable benefit that can entitle them to other benefits too.